mattiaseggen/P2P-app-with-STUN/STUN-server/README.md

 ## Implemented functionality

-The STUN-server is a UDP server that uses a Worker class that creates worker threads which handles every package that is recieved.
+The STUN-server is a UDP/TCP server that uses a Worker class that creates worker threads which handles every package that is recieved.
 Everytime the ```recvfrom(...)``` function recieves a STUN message, the processing and response of the message is posted as a task for the worker threads to handle.

 The most important functionality that is implemented is **recieving STUN binding request and returning the port and IPv4 address in a STUN success response**.